dermotduffy/frigate-hass-card/README.md

 Do a test lint & build on the project.
 You can see available scripts in the package.json `npm run build`

+## Step 4

+Search the repo for all instances of "TODO" and handle the changes/suggestions

-### Step 4
+### Step 5

-Customize to suit your needs and contribute it back to the custom-cards org
+Customize to suit your needs and contribute it back to the community

 [Troubleshooting](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins)